 Our Team’s Role

-iQuasar Cybersecurity lead along with one security architect reviewed the client requirements and technology platform, and processes that needed to be streamlined to review risks associated to the bank across multiple lines of businesses. iQuasar’s team conducted the following activities:
+iQuasar Cybersecurity lead along with one security architect reviewed the client requirements and technology platform, and processes that needed to be streamlined to review risks associated with the bank across multiple lines of businesses. iQuasar’s team conducted the following activities:

 - Reviewed requirements with Information Security, LOB(s), ITRM, Enterprise Application teams.

-- Reviewed actual definitions of privileged users and created a common enterprise policy with Information security group.
+- Reviewed actual definitions of privileged users and created a common enterprise policy with the Information security group.

 - Designed MFA enterprise solution that will meet the bank’s requirements for privileged users